babamohammed2022/win11-to-7-guide/README.md

 - https://github.com/namazso/SecureUxTheme

-Patches UxTheme in memory so third-party themes can be applied.
+This software patches UxTheme in memory so third-party themes can be applied.
 After installing, **restart your PC**.

 ---